browser-history/browser-history/README.md

  - `Firefox` in the above snippet can be replaced with any of the [supported browsers](https://browser-history.readthedocs.io/en/latest/browsers.html).

 ### Bookmarks

+WARNING: Experimental feature.
+Although this has been confirmed to work on multiple (Firefox and Chromium based) browsers on all platforms, it is not covered by tests and has not been used as much as the history feature.

 To get bookmarks from all installed browsers:
 ```python